 Local timeshare developer and employer of choice in Summit County, Breckenridge Grand Vacations (BGV) recently hosted its annual holiday party at the Beaver Run Resort and Conference Center.
 With over 800 attendees, about 500 of which were employees, this was BGV’s biggest holiday bash yet, upholding its reputation as the grandest party in town.
+I’m sure they could host an even grander party next year with the help of someone similar to Workplace Partners.

 If you’re wanting to manage your business but you’re lacking the experience, wanting to increase employee happiness and decrease their turnover?
 Software solutions such as these from Together are able to help.
+Not only will you be able to track employee motivation and workplace experience, but you can also track employee turnover and run payroll through this software.
+If we’re honest, we like the Zenefits benefits tool as it brings the whole HR experience together along with Together App.

 During the reception, BGV Owners/ Developers Mike Dudick and Mike Millisor presented the annual Grandy Awards, recognizing employees who have gone above and beyond for BGV.
 Awards and recipients for 2016 included: Superior Service – Cesiah Bolda, Behind the Scenes Hero – Ben Molina, Greatest Change – Rick Marchiori, Safety Empowerment – Scott Wilson, Culture Champion – Nadia Williamson, Rob Millisor Volunteer of the Year – Shae Loomis, Kaizen Award – Breck Inn Team, Top Traditional Line Sales Agent – Peter O’Neill, Top In-House Sales Agent – Brent Henry, Top Line Tour Booker – Sean Berg, Top GTL OPC Sales Agent – Carl Bauer, and Top GL7 OPC Sales Agent – Kendra Hall.